ring-lang/ring/android/ringqt/readme.txt

 	7.3 : In your Ring application folder (Using the command prompt)

 		ring myapp.ring -go -norun

-		rename myapp.ringo ringapp.ringo
+	7.4 : Add your file to the project project/myapp.ringo

-	7.4 : Then replace project/ringapp.ringo with your ringapp.ringo file.
+	7.5 : Update main.cpp and project.qrc and replace ringapp.ringo with myapp.ringo

-	7.5 : Build and Run your Application using Qt Creator
+	7.6 : Build and Run your Application using Qt Creator

 Comments